Iskren-Ivanov/React-Google-Maps/README.md

 # React-Google-Maps
-A React Google Maps app that integrates the react google maps API, allowing users to login with their accounts.
-Users can manage their favorite places by adding, editing and removing them.
-The app also offers convenient options for sorting favorite places both by category and alphabetically.
+The React Google Maps app integrates the Google Maps API to authenticate users and manage a collection of favorite locations.
+Users can add, edit and remove their favorite places and have the flexibility to sort them by name or alphabetical description.
+The app also offers a category-based filtering system.
+Please note that granting location permissions is critical for the app to work effectively.

 Profiles available for login are: